Janspiry/Palette-Image-to-Image-Diffusion-Models/README.md

 More choices about **dataloader** and **validation split** also can be found in `datasets`  part of configure file.

 ### Training/Resume Training
+1. Download the checkpoints from given links.
-1. Set `resume_state` of configure file to the directory of previous saved model.
+1. Set `resume_state` of configure file to the directory of previous checkpoint.
 Take the following as an example, this directory contains training states and saved model:

 ```yaml
 "path": { //set every part file path